RossMcMillan92/ITCSS-Sass-Structure/README.md

 **A final naming convention/structure is still to be decided**

 #### Variable units
-All sizes should be stated in px, but later converted to em/rem with a Sass function. e.g.
+All absolute sizes should be stated in px, but later converted to em/rem with a Sass function. e.g.
 ``` sass
 // 1-settings/content-structure.scss
 $base-spacing-unit: 20px;